wxy20850606/wxy20850606.github.io/content/posts/mystory/total-freedom.md

 > “I love you.
 > I know you’re leaving.
 I just wanted to say it.
 > I admired so many things in you —
-> But now, I carry all those things myself.
+> But now I carry all of those qualities myself.
 > I love you.
 And I’ve fallen in love with myself.”

-I asked for a hug.
+Then I asked him for a hug.
 He hugged me.
-And this time — **I hugged him back**.
+This time, **I hugged him back.**
 My hands reached higher than his.
-I felt strong, equal, whole.
+Not as someone being held, but as someone equal — someone whole.

 > I felt his strength.
 > But not his warmth.
 > And I knew: the feeling was gone.

+We hugged at the gym for 30 seconds.
-We looked into each other’s eyes.
+Afterward, we looked into each other’s eyes — just like we did that day at Starbucks.

-But unlike before —
+But something had changed.

+Last time, he looked at me as if he couldn’t look away — as if I had captured something in him.
+I was the one who always looked away first.

+But this time, I held the gaze.
+Calm.
+Still.
+Steady.

-this time, *he* looked away first.
+And this time, he looked away first.

+That shift was subtle, but powerful.
+It marked the end of longing, and the beginning of self-possession.
+No more hoping, no more chasing.
+A quiet return to myself.

 ---